18F/handbook/pages/general-information-and-resources/chicago.md

 If the room that you want isn't coming up, that means it's probably been booked already.
 Feel free to [ping Ethan]() if you have any difficulties.

-**Recommended rooms:** 3380: room used for All-Hands on the NE corner of floor 33; it seats up to ten people.

 ### Connect to the Wi-Fi